Jude the Apostle: Shrines and churches

 Many countries venerate the Apostle Jude and have constructed shrines or churches dedicated to his memory.
 Such sites include those in Australia, Brazil, Sri Lanka, Cuba, India, Iran, the Philippines, New Zealand, the United Kingdom, the United States and Lebanon.
 The Nationwide Center of St. Jude Devotions in Baltimore was founded in 1917 by the Pallottines.
 The National Shrine of Saint Jude Thaddeus in the Philippines was erected by the Archdiocese of Manila in 1954 as Espíritu Santo Chinese Parish.
 The Shrine holds the saint's novena liturgy every Thursday and is now under the Society of the Divine Word that also runs the attached Saint Jude Catholic School.
 The National Shrine of Saint Jude at Faversham in England was founded in 1955.
 There is also a shrine of St. Jude built by the Dominicans (Order of Preachers) in Lagos, Nigeria.

 The cathedral of the Roman Catholic Diocese of Phoenix, Arizona is the Cathedral of Saints Simon and Jude.
+There is also another cathedral located in St Petersburg, Florida, that serves as the head of the Roman Catholic Diocese of St Petersburg, named Cathedral of Saint Jude the Apostle in honor of the city's patronage saint.